1984 Raleigh Portage 650B

 - Stem: Velo Orange Grand Cru

-- Saddle: Well broken in Brooks B17 Special Edition
+- Saddle: Well loved Brooks B17 Special Edition

-- Seat Post: UNO – cheep, easy to adjust single bolt.
+- Seat Post: UNO – easy to adjust single bolt.

 - Lighting: Supernova E3 Pro Lefty with the mount flipped and extension removed in front, Planet Bike Superflash in back.